aiven/aiven-docs/docs/products/kafka/concepts/tiered-storage-guarantees.md

 regardless of storage location.

-**Local retention**: Log segments are only removed from local storage after successfully uploaded to remote storage, even if the data exceeds the local retention threshold.
+**Local retention**: Log segments are only removed from local storage after being successfully uploaded to remote storage, even if the data exceeds the local retention threshold.

 ## Example